Home > Guides > Best budget channel strips: Get a classic sound without breaking the bank

 This means pretty much any microphone can pair with it – including ribbons.
 Switchable impedance allows for tonal experimentation and to best match your microphone collection.

 The EQ section features three bands of semi-parametric tone shaping with more available frequencies than on the classic 1073 EQ.
-It’s one of the best channel strips at any level.
+It’s one of the best hardware channel strips at any level.

 Best budget channel strip with additional processing: ART Voice Channel